Peptide Fox

 Can GLP-1 drugs replace statins for cholesterol?

-Not yet — though retatrutide narrows the gap.
-Semaglutide and tirzepatide reduce LDL by only 3-8%, while statins achieve 30-50%.
-Retatrutide's ~20% LDL reduction via PCSK9 degradation is more meaningful but still doesn't match moderate-dose statins.
+No. Semaglutide and tirzepatide reduce LDL by only 3-8%, while statins often reduce LDL by 30-50%.
+Retatrutide's ~20% LDL reduction is more meaningful, but it still does not match moderate-dose statins and works through a different lipid-handling pathway.

 For LDL management, statins remain primary therapy.
 GLP-1 drugs are better understood as complementary — they handle triglycerides, liver fat, and metabolic health while statins handle LDL.
 The combination is additive: in the SELECT trial, 70% of participants were already on statins, and semaglutide's cardiovascular benefits stacked on top.